Jericho Trail

-The trail is listed as one of the three short 'Waterbury Area Trails' in the Connecticut Walk Book West.
+The trail is listed as one of the three short Waterbury Area Trails in the Connecticut Walk Book West.

 The Jericho trail is a linear trail with a trailhead and parking area at the trails southern terminus on Echo Lake Road and a connector trail leading to Connecticut Route 262 in the west.
-The northern terminus terminates at the trail's intersection with the Mattatuck Trail near the Leatherman's Cave and Crane's Lookout.
-The Whitestone-Jericho Connector trail which leaves Mattatuck State Forest, travels alongside Connecticut Connecticut Route 262, going under Route 8, then over the Naugatuck River using Connecticut Route 262 before following the Naugatuck River norther before entering the Whitestone Cliffs area of the Mattatuck State Forest to meet with the Whitestone Cliffs Trail.
+The northern terminus terminates at the trail's intersection with the Mattatuck Trail near the Rock House and Crane's Lookout.
 Notable features several scenic overlook views including an 810-foot summit with a 270 degree panorama (Crane's Lookout 41.6293°N 73.0565°W).
-The trail stops just before Crane's Lookout and the Leatherman's Cave underneath, both which are on the Mattatuck Trail.
+The trail stops just before Crane's Lookout and the Rock House underneath, both which are on the Mattatuck Trail.
 The trail is maintained largely through the efforts of the Connecticut Forest and Park Association.

 Trail description

 The Jericho Trail is primarily used for hiking, backpacking, rock climbing, and in the winter, snowshoeing.

-Portions of the trail are suitable for, and are used for, cross-country skiing and geocaching.
-Site-specific activities enjoyed along the route include bird watching, hunting (very limited), fishing, horseback riding, bouldering and rock climbing (limited).

 Trail route

-The mainline trail is a rectangular/oval loop bounded by Route 262 on both the east and west (and by the Naugatuck River, rail road track and Route 8 a bit farther away but parallel to the western border).

-The southern terminus and parking lot on Echo Lake Road is on the northern road shoulder across from a business's driveway.
-This trail head is less than a quarter mile to the east of another Echo Lake Road trail head and parking lot used primarily by hunters.

-The east-west Whitestone-Jericho Connector Trail can be used to connect to the Jericho trail approximately one half mile north of the southern terminus by hiking in from the east.
-The closest location to the Jericho Trail that the connector trail may be parked near is on Route 262 near the on and off ramps for exit 27 on Route 8.

-From the north it is also possible to connect to the Jericho Trail via the Mattatuck Trail (which can be found in Black Rock State Park), or to hike in using either of two unmarked paths (which include dirt road portions), one off of Park Road the other on (see the Mattatuck State Forest Letterbox web page for details on these last two options).
+From the north it is also possible to connect to the Jericho Trail via the Mattatuck Trail (which can be found in Black Rock State Park), or to hike in using either of two unmarked paths (which include dirt road portions), one off of Park Road the other on.

-Several unmarked trails, dirt forest roads, seasonal streams and a power line also cut across the trail.

-The trail is almost entirely on Mattatuck State Forest property.